 What is the confidence level in audit sampling?

 ISA 530 does not use the phrase "confidence level" explicitly, but the concept sits behind every sample size calculation.
 ISA 530.7 requires the auditor to determine a sample size sufficient to reduce sampling risk to an acceptably low level.
-The confidence level is the positive expression of that requirement: if the acceptable sampling risk is 5%, the confidence level is 95%.
+The confidence level is the positive expression of that requirement.
+If the acceptable sampling risk is 5%, the confidence level is 95%.

 In practice, the confidence level translates into a reliability factor (R-factor) used in statistical sampling formulas.
 At 95% confidence with zero expected errors, the R-factor is 3.0.
 At 90%, it drops to 2.3.
 That difference changes sample sizes by roughly 30% on the same population.